Organizational Research Methods: Storytelling in Action

 Nested Open Systems

-Figure 8: An interdisciplinary, laminated Open System account of the human condition plus situatednessin ecological space (Jenneth Parker 2010 Towards a dialectics of knowledge and care in the global system, p.
-209 in in Bhaskar, R.; Frank, Cheryl; Hoyer, Karl Georg; Naess, Petter’ Parker, Jenneth.
+Figure 8: An interdisciplinary, laminated Open System account of the human condition plus disinterestedness ecological space (Kenneth Parker 2010 Towards a dialectics of knowledge and care in the global system, p.
+209 in in Bhaskar, R.; Frank, Cheryl; Coyer, Karl Georg; Nessa, Peter’ Parker, Kenneth.
 (Eds.)
-Interdisciplinarity and climate change: Transforming knowledge and practice for our global future.
+Interdisciplinary and climate change: Transforming knowledge and practice for our global future.
 London/NY: Routledge Taylor & Francis Group)

 Critical realism is a philosophy concerned with ontology, defined as the study of Being.I find good emotions and good organization in the latest crisis of global Being, including climate change.

-Figure 9: Components of Climate Change(Critical realist interdisciplinarity A research agenda to support
+Figure 9: Components of Climate Change(Critical realist interdisciplinary A research agenda to support

-action on global warming Sarah Cornell and Jenneth Parker 2010: p.
+action on global warming Sarah Cornell and Kenneth Parker 2010: p.
 27).

 "The Earth is constantly changing on all scales of time and space" (NSF).